onqtam/rcrl/README.md

 - stress test everything (+unit tests for the parsing function of vars)
 - test under linux/osx (currently only compiles)
 - add a PCH through cmake
-- parser: hard problems (not sure about them):
-    - support for '(' and ')' in types - for using decltype(), constexpr functions and even std::function in the types of variables
-    - C arrays... - really not sure if this is worth it
 - make a demo video showcasing the project
 - blog about it (with all the notes in my .txt file in google drive)